 Natural hormone changes

-The hormones testosterone and estrogen control sex characteristics in both men and women.
-Testosterone controls male traits, such as muscle mass and body hair.
-Estrogen controls female traits, including the growth of breasts.
+The hormones testosterone and estrogen control sex traits.
+Testosterone controls traits such as muscle mass and body hair.
+Estrogen controls traits that include the growth of breasts.

 - Gynecomastia in infants.
-More than half of male infants are born with enlarged breasts due to the effects of their mother's estrogen.
-Generally, the swollen breast tissue goes away within two to three weeks after birth.
+More than half of male babies are born with enlarged breasts due to the effects of estrogen during pregnancy.
+The swollen breast tissue usually goes away within 2 to 3 weeks after birth.

 - Gynecomastia during puberty.
-Gynecomastia caused by hormone changes during puberty is relatively common.
-In most cases, the swollen breast tissue will go away without treatment within six months to two years.
+Gynecomastia caused by hormone changes during puberty is somewhat common.
+Most of the time, the swollen breast tissue goes away without treatment within 6 months to 2 years.

-- Anti-androgens used to treat an enlarged prostate, prostate cancer and other conditions.
-Examples include flutamide, finasteride (Proscar, Propecia) and spironolactone (Aldactone, Carospir).
+- Anti-androgens used to treat conditions such as an enlarged prostate and prostate cancer.
+Examples of these medicines include flutamide, finasteride (Proscar, Propecia) and spironolactone (Aldactone, Carospir).

 - Anti-anxiety medications, such as diazepam (Valium).

 - Tricyclic antidepressants.